open-ephys/acq-board-docs/source/User-Manual/Cables.rst

 5. Commutators
 ####################################################
 Rotary commutators prevent cables from becoming twisted as the animal moves around.

-.. from Aaron's thesis, wait until he's submitted to make public: Besides the weight and thickness of the cable, to allow free movement of animals it is sometimes necessary to prevent the tether cable from becoming twisted.
-This is achieved through the use of rotary commutators, devices that divide a cable in two segments able to rotate independently.

-.. .. image:: ../_static/images/usermanual/cables/commutator.png
-  :align: center
-  :scale: 50

-..
-Diagram (image and description by Aarón Cuevas López) of the internals of a rotary commutator.
-For non-coaxial cables, a rotary commutator uses a slip-ring structure with wires from one cable connected to rings in a cylindric structure and on the other side to brushes, laminar metal pads held against the rings by a spring mechanism ensuring continuous contact even when rotating.
-This structure is complex to manufacture and prone to failure, difficulties increasing with the number of wires.

 Available commutators that work with SPI cables are:

 - Adafruit 12-wire commutator (https://www.adafruit.com/product/1196) $20